josedguti/fitvibez/README.md

-# Fitgirly - Personalized Workout App
+# VibeFit - Personalized Workout App

 A mobile application that generates personalized workout routines based on user preferences using OpenAI's API.
 Built with Expo and React Native.